algorand/bls_sigs_ref/python-impl/README.md

 This directory contains implementations of the optimized simplfied SWU maps to G1 and G2 of BLS12-381, in pure python.

+**Note: this code is not constant time and should not be used except for testing.**

 # license

 All files in the subdirectory other than `fields.py` are